'The Undefeated' Wins Caldecott Medal, While 'New Kid' Picks Up Newbery

 Stonewall Book Awards (for work of "exceptional merit relating to the gay/lesbian/bisexual/transgender experience"):

-- Children: When Aidan Became a Brother, written by Kyle Lukoff and illustrated by Kaylani Juanita
+- Children: When Aidan Became a Brother, written by Kyle Lukoff and illustrated by Kaylani Juanita.

-- Young adult: The Black Flamingo, written by Dean Atta and illustrated by Anshika Khullar
+- Young adult: The Black Flamingo, written by Dean Atta and illustrated by Anshika Khullar.

 Schneider Family Book Award (for "a book that embodies an artistic expression of the disability experience for child and adolescent audiences"):

 - Children: Just Ask!
-Be Different, Be Brave, Be You, written by Sonia Sotomayor and illustrated by Rafael López
+Be Different, Be Brave, Be You, written by Sonia Sotomayor and illustrated by Rafael López.

 - Middle grade: Song for a Whale, written by Lynne Kelly

-- Teen: Cursed, by Karol Ruth Silverstein
+- Teen: Cursed, by Karol Ruth Silverstein.

 Sydney Taylor Book Award (for "outstanding books for children and teens that authentically portray the Jewish experience"):

-- Young readers: The Book Rescuer: How a Mensch from Massachusetts Saved Yiddish Literature for Generations to Come, written by Sue Macy, illustrated by Stacy Innerst
+- Young readers: The Book Rescuer: How a Mensch from Massachusetts Saved Yiddish Literature for Generations to Come, written by Sue Macy, illustrated by Stacy Innerst.

 - Middle grade readers: White Bird: A Wonder Story, by R.J.
-Palacio
+Palacio.

-- Young adult readers: Someday We Will Fly, by Rachel DeWoskin
+- Young adult readers: Someday We Will Fly, by Rachel DeWoskin.

 Asian/Pacific American Librarians Association Award for Literature(for outstanding "work about Asian/Pacific Americans and their heritage"):

-- Picture book: Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom, written by Teresa Robeson, illustrated by Rebecca Huang
+- Picture book: Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom, written by Teresa Robeson, illustrated by Rebecca Huang.

-- Children's literature: Stargazing, written by Jen Wang
+- Children's literature: Stargazing, written by Jen Wang.

-- Young adult literature: They Called Us Enemy, written by George Takei, Justin Eisinger and Steven Scott, illustrated by Harmony Becker
+- Young adult literature: They Called Us Enemy, written by George Takei, Justin Eisinger and Steven Scott, illustrated by Harmony Becker.